 Exactly one year - to the day - after we moved into our 'dream home,' our son was born.
 And so, our big, flat backyard was perfect.
 During his toddler years we spent our days playing on a blanket in the grass, kicking a bouncy ball around and baking cakes to leave for the flower fairies on May's eve.
 When he was three we built a kidney-shaped garden pond and when he was five we planted our second vegetable garden.
 He is now thirteen and we still have a pond.
 Veggies?
 No. And most of that lawn of green grass...it's gone too!

 Those cherry trees, the maple, one of the spruces, and the ornamental grasses...they're long gone!
 In 2015 we re-designed the entire 6,686 sq ft property.
 And in three years we have added 100+ native plants to our little corner of Penn's Woods.
 Aside from those species, we grow 100+ non-native species, including herbs and old-fashioned cottage flowers.

-In ten days I will begin to take a closer look at this property we call home.
-I am beginning a project that will allow me to survey the land - getting to know the flora, fauna and fungi sharing these square feet with us.
-If you wish to learn more - and I hope you do - tap any of the links above or navigate to the NATURE + HOME index.
+In June, I began getting to know the flora, fauna and fungi sharing these square feet with us.
+If you wish to learn more - and I hope you do - tap any of the life list links above or navigate to the NATURE + HOME index.
 I sincerely hope you'll follow along...